http-tests/cache-tests/README.md

 ... using the URL of the server you want to test.
 This will output the test results in JSON to STDOUT.
 See `summary.mjs` for details of how to interpret that.

+To run a single test, use:

+> npm run cli --base=http://server-url.example.org:8000/ --id=test-id

+... where `test-id` is the identifier for the test.

 ## Testing Browser Caches